Metformin

 Metformin, sold under the brand name Glucophage, among others, is the main first-line medication for the treatment of type 2 diabetes, particularly in people who are overweight.
-It is also used in the treatment of polycystic ovary syndrome, and is sometimes used as an off-label adjunct to lessen the risk of metabolic syndrome in people who take antipsychotic medication.
+It is also used in the treatment of polyendocrine metabolic ovarian syndrome, and is sometimes used as an off-label adjunct to lessen the risk of metabolic syndrome in people who take antipsychotic medication.
 It has been shown to inhibit inflammation, and is not associated with weight gain.
 Metformin is taken by mouth.

 Metformin is generally well tolerated.
 Common adverse effects include diarrhea, nausea, and abdominal pain.
 It has a small risk of causing low blood sugar.
-High blood lactic acid level (acidosis) is a concern if the medication is used in overly large doses or prescribed in people with severe kidney problems.
+High blood lactic acid level (acidosis) is a concern if the medication is used in overly large doses or prescribed to people with severe kidney problems.

 Metformin is a biguanide anti-hyperglycemic agent.
 It works by decreasing glucose production in the liver, increasing the insulin sensitivity of body tissues, and increasing GDF15 secretion, which reduces appetite and caloric intake.

 Metformin was first described in the scientific literature in 1922 by Emil Werner and James Bell.
 French physician Jean Sterne began the study in humans in the 1950s.
 It was introduced as a medication in France in 1957.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 In 2023, it was the second most commonly prescribed medication in the United States, with more than 85 million prescriptions.
 In Australia, it was one of the top 10 most prescribed medications between 2017 and 2023.

 Medical uses

 Metformin is used to lower blood glucose in those with type 2 diabetes.
-It has also been used to help with metabolic abnormalities in polycystic ovary syndrome, and as a second-line agent for infertility in those with polycystic ovary syndrome.
+It has also been used to help with metabolic abnormalities in polyendocrine metabolic ovarian syndrome (PMOS), and as a second-line agent for infertility in those with PMOS.